connexcs/docs/docs/customer/routing.md

     | **Disabled**            | All ```timer``` headers are removed                                                              |

 + **RTP Media Proxy**: This defaults to Auto, but selecting a zone (by continent) is the current recommendation.
 The following options allow you to set where RTP media server for this route for this customer:

-    :material-menu-right: `Auto`- Selects the least expensive path between your customer and provider, but failovers are not automated which is why this option isn't recommended.
++
     :material-menu-right: `Direct RTP (no proxy)`- Bypass ConnexCS, so media flows directly between the customer and carrier.
 If the customer is using a firewall or other NAT device incorrectly then media may not flow between carrier and customer.
 Using this setting also means that if there are audio issues, the issue can't be ConnexCS.
 Since it isn't likely to be the carrier, the issue would typically exist on the customer's end.

     :material-menu-right: `Zone`- Select any of the regional servers, but it's recommended you choose a location near a provider or your customer.
 Temporarily selecting a different region to route media traffic can be helpful in diagnosing call problems.